Karel2606/IMDB-Project/ReadMe.txt

 ## Usage

 1. Select an actor from the sidebar
-2. The app will display a dataframe of all the movies of the selected actor an oter details about the actor
+2. The app will display a dataframe of all the movies of the selected actor an other details about the actor
+3. Second Page can be selected in the left upper corner to see charts

 The relativ paths are in Windows format with "\\".
 When you run this on Linux or Mac-OS replace it with "/"